Charles Schwab vs Wells Fargo in 2026

 Category #5: Extra Services

-Auto Mutual Fund Investing: Both allow recurring mutual fund purchases.
+Auto Mutual Fund Investing: Both brokerage houses give their clients the ability to buy mutual fund shares automatically.

-Initial Public Offerings: Only Schwab offers IPO participation.
+Initial Public Offerings: Only available with a Schwab account.

-Fractional Shares: Schwab lets you buy S&P 500 stocks in decimal form.
+Fractional Shares: Schwab clients can buy the 500 stocks of the S&P index in whole dollars.

 Winner: Schwab